This guidance is for museums, galleries and heritage attractions.

 Museums, galleries and heritage attractions in Scotland should check whether they are permitted to open under the Coronavirus (COVID-19): Strategic Framework (update February 2021).

 This updated Strategic Framework sets out how we plan to restore, in a phased way, greater normality to our everyday lives.
 It updates the original Strategic Framework to take account of important developments, including:

 - new and highly infectious strains of the virus

-The guidance has been updated to reflect the Coronavirus (COVID-19): Scotland’s Strategic Framework.
 This framework sets out our approach to outbreak management based on five levels of protection, providing graduated protections locally and/or nationally.
-This means that museum, gallery and heritage attractions may be able to re-open in areas with lower infection rates, while others may be required to remain closed to help suppress the virus in areas with much higher rates.
+This means that while museums, galleries and heritage attractions may be able to open in areas with low infection rates, others may be required to close to help suppress the virus in areas with much higher rates.

 The Scottish Government is keen to build confidence and create the right environment for supporting safer work as we continue to live with COVID-19.

 We have worked with organisations and trade unions from across the sector to ensure that this guidance is evidence-based, fair and ethical, clear and realistic.
 We welcome the extensive work that organisations have already done to plan ahead for safe workplaces and visitor attractions through practical measures and draft guidelines aimed at ensuring the safety of staff, volunteers, freelance workers, and the public is at the centre of operational plans for re-opening of the sector.
 As each workplace is different it is for individual organisations to work with trade union or workforce representatives to determine how best to apply this guidance in their circumstances.
 We have provided a checklist to make this simple and straightforward.